 Imagine a place that will nurture your child's sense of wonder and awe and help them find truths rather than ask them to memorize the truths of others.
 This is that kind of place.

-Please join us on Sunday mornings at 10:00 for worship, and on the 2nd and 4th Wednesday of the month, at 6pm, from October through March.
+Please join us on Sunday mornings at 10:00 for worship.

 To see a map to our church, please go to the Contact Us page.